Trump raises tariffs on Chinese goods as trade war escalates

-WASHINGTON — President Donald Trump angrily escalated his trade fight with China on Friday, raising retaliatory tariffs and ordering American companies to consider alternatives to doing business there.
+WASHINGTON — Escalating his trade fight with China, President Donald Trump has raised retaliatory tariffs and ordered American companies to consider alternatives to doing business there.

-He also blamed Jerome Powell, the man he appointed as chairman of the Federal Reserve, for the state of the domestic economy, wondering who was a “bigger enemy” of the U.S. — Powell or Chinese President Xi Jinping.
+He also blamed his appointed head of the U.S. central bank, Federal Reserve Chairman Jerome Powell, for the state of the domestic economy and wondered who was a “bigger enemy” of the U.S. — Powell or Chinese President Xi Jinping.

-Even by the turbulent standards of the Trump presidency, his actions, all done via Twitter, were notable, sending markets sharply lower and adding to a sense of uncertainty on the eve of his trip to France for a meeting of global economic powers.
+Even by the turbulent standards of the Trump presidency, his actions Friday, all via Twitter, were notable.
+They sent markets sharply lower and added to a sense of uncertainty during his visit to France for a meeting of global economic powers.

-Trump’s move came after Beijing announced Friday morning that it had raised taxes on U.S. products.
-He huddled with advisers, firing off tweets that attacked China and the Fed.
-And he mockingly attributed a Wall Street drop of 573 points to the withdrawal of a marginal candidate from the Democratic presidential race.
-The Dow Jones average eventually closed down 623 points.
+Trump’s move came after Beijing announced it had raised taxes on U.S. products.

 The president attacked the Fed for not lowering rates at an informal gathering in Jackson Hole, Wyoming, where no such action was under consideration.
-Powell, speaking to central bankers, gave vague assurances that the Fed would act to sustain the nation’s economic expansion, but noted that the central bank had limited tools to deal with damage from the trade dispute.
+Powell, speaking to central bankers, gave vague assurances that the Fed would act to sustain the nation’s economic expansion, but noted that Fed had limited tools to deal with damage from the trade dispute.

 Trump said he would be raising planned tariffs on $300 billion in Chinese goods from 10% to 15%.
 The Office of the U.S. Trade Representative also said existing tariffs on another $250 billion in Chinese imports would go from 25% to 30% on Oct.
 1 after receiving feedback from the public.